 Planting PIT Tags in Feed Diversion Canal for Mobile Canal Surveys.- When PITtagged fish die in irrigation canals, including juvenile Pacific Lamprey, some of these fish presumably decompose and shed their PIT tag within the canal.
 PIT tags that are no longer associated with a living fish counterpart due to shedding or mortality are often called "ghost tags" (Bond et al. 2019; Stout et al. 2019).
-We conducted canal surveys annually between 2018 and 2022 with portable PIT-tag detection systems to find ghost tags associated with dead juvenile Pacific Lamprey and we estimated the detection efficiency of these efforts by seeding the canal with a known number of PIT tags before each survey.
-The length of the unscreened portion of the canal (between the headgate and the bypass adjacent to the fish screen) is approximately 212 meters long (Cameron et al. 1997).
+We conducted canal surveys annually between 2018 and 2023 with portable PIT-tag detection systems to find ghost tags associated with dead juvenile Pacific Lamprey and we estimated the detection efficiency of these efforts by seeding the canal with a known number of PIT tags before each survey.
+The length of the unscreened portion of the canal (between the headqate and the bypass adjacent to the fish screen) is approximately 212 meters long (Cameron et al. 1997).
 The canal was seeded by standing on the bank of the canal and tossing one PIT tag perpendicularly into the canal approximately every 12 to 13 m of the canal's length between the headgate PIT array and the canal screen.
 The model and length of PIT tags differed by seeding year (2018,2019,2021: TXP148511B-8.5mm; 2022: Mini HPT8-8.4mm and Mini HPT10-10.3mm).
 The placement of the first tag was determined by a random start.
 Between 22 and 15 tags were seeded at least once annually while the canal was still diverting water, and again after the canal stopped diverting water (Table 4).
 Work restrictions due to COVID-19 did not allow for seeding the canal with PIT tags in 2020.
 The timing of annual tag seeding during water diversion ranged from 7 to 52 days before canal drainage.
 Most of the canal's bottom is paved with large, roughly flat rocks, on top of which rests shallow and patchily distributed sediment.
 Just upstream of the fish screen the canal bottom consists of a flat concrete apron.
 Little sediment rests upon this apron after dewatering of the canal, and the apron begins 143.5 meters downstream from the canal headgate.
-Detection efficiencies for seeded tags were examined based on canal operations, the timing of tag seeding, distance of tag seeding from the headgate, and the type of canal bottom substrate the tag was seeded over.
+Detection efficiencies for seeded tags were examined based on canal operations at seeding, the timing of tag seeding, distance of tag seeding from the headgate, and the type of canal bottom substrate the tag was seeded over.
 This information was used to better understand if juvenile Pacific Lamprey that are stranded or die in the canal and leave ghost tags are likely to be detected during canal PIT tag surveys.
+Sediment removal was conducted as part of canal maintenance at Feed Diversion in November 2022, so presumably some seeded tags were removed from the canal at that time.